Avalanche problems

 Release mechanism

-Dry slab avalanches: Additional load from the snowfall on existing or newly formed weak layers.
+Dry slab avalanches: Additional load due to snowfall on existing or newly formed weak layers.

 Dry loose snow avalanches: Lack of connection between the new snow crystals.